cybnity/foundation/implementations-line/cockpit-foundations/actions-scheduling/README.md

   // upgrade to the latest version (install globally) sudo npm i -g npm-check-updates

-  // detect which pacakges have newer versions sudo ncu -g
+  // detect which packages have newer versions sudo ncu -g

   // remove the lock on packages and install the latest versions